bjcscat/owolang/README.md

 Statements are separated based on line so no more than one instruction per line There are 8 memory registers uwu,Uwu,uWu,UWu,uwU,UwU,uWU,and UWU.
-There are 3 types.
-Float, int, string.
+There are 2 types, number and string.
 Constants can also be a reference to another place in memory by putting "r:INDEX" as the constant

 Statements (besides PRINT) are structured as